Korean Particles 은/는, 이/가, 을/를: Why They Feel So Confusing at First

 💡 Teacher's Note: Notice the last pair. 나는 갈게 and 내가 갈게 — same words, same translation, completely different social moment. 내가 갈게 is someone raising their hand. 나는 갈게 is someone stating their plan.
 The particle is doing enormous work in a single syllable.

-When 은/는 Means Contrast
+When 은/는 Sounds Contrastive

 Quick Reference: All Three Particles Together